1. The Triune God

 12. The Eternal State

-We believe the souls of the redeemed, at death, are absent from the body and immediately present with the Lord.
+We believe the souls of the redeemed are absent from the body at death and immediately present with the Lord.
 In Heaven, the redeemed consciously await the bodily resurrection and complete glorification of body, soul, and spirit (Luke 23:43; Rev 20:4-6; 2 Cor 5:8; Phil 1:23; 3:21; 1 Thess 4:16-17).
-We also believe in a bodily resurrection for the unsaved, the lost.
-In God’s perfect timing, the redeemed will be raised bodily to eternal life and the unregenerate will be raised bodily to eternal punishment (John 5:28-29).
+We believe in a bodily resurrection of the unsaved (the unregenerate, the lost) for judgment leading to eternal punishment (John 5:28-29). .And we believe that God will make all things new (Rev 21:5) and usher in a glorious eternal state (Rev 21-22:5).

 Except the LORD build the house, they labor in vain that build it: except the LORD keep the city, the watchman waketh but in vain.
 Psa 127:1